Scientifically known as Pelargonium peltatum [pe-lar-GO-neeum, pel-TAY-tum], Ivy Geranium plants are spreading or scrambling perennials.

 If you’re sowing seeds outdoors, sow them in early summer and protect them from harsh winters.

-This plant also propagates from cuttings.
+Geraniums also propagate easily from cuttings.

 It is an easier way to propagate the plant as cuttings can succeed at any time during the growing season.